 Both groups were previously a part of the United States.
 But then the southern states decided to leave the Union over the issue of slavery.
 This led to a Civil War which raged on for four years.
 In the end, North was victorious.

-Abraham Lincoln led the Union states in fighting against the Confederate states of the South during the Civil War.
+Abraham Lincoln led the united states in fighting against the Confederate States of the South during the Civil War.
 He proved an excellent leader and his strategic vision was very important in helping the North win the war.
 After the war was over, Lincoln was elected for a second term.
 But he was assassinated by John Wilkes Booth in 1865.

 The Confederate States of America, also known as the Confederacy, where the southern states who supported slavery.
 These were the states that had broken away from the Union and left the United States to form their own confederation.
 South Carolina was the first state to secede from the Union.
 It was later joined by another 10 states.

 In all, the Confederacy was comprised of 11 states.
 These included South Carolina, Mississippi, Florida, Alabama, Georgia, Louisiana, Texas, Virginia, Arkansas, Tennessee, and North Carolina.
 Jefferson Davis served as the President of the Confederate States throughout the Civil War.
 At the end of the war, the Confederacy was dissolved and all states became a part of the United States once again.

 The Northern states were known as the Union during the Civil War.
 The Union comprised of 20 free states as well as another 4 border and slave states.
 The border and slave states were split in their support for Confederacy and the Union.
 Abraham Lincoln led the Union and appointed generals like Ulysses S. Grant to command the Union armies.